splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

 	{% endblock content%}

 As you can see, it's very simple and standard to add charting UI, using Django templates, to your page with a nice dashboard layout.
 You'll notice that all of these charts take as an option a `contextid`, which points to a search context.
 We'll define those right now.
-Immediately after the `{% endblock content %}` line, add the following code:
+Immediately after the `{% endblock content %}` line, insert the following code:

 	{% block contexts %}
 	    {% search id="search-top-artist-searches"